-So how does one choose the right snowmobile?
+So, how do you choose a snowmobile?
 We polled our resident experts (AMSOIL Dealers, employees, sponsored race teams) to see what they recommend when choosing the right sled.

 What type of riding will you be doing?

 Look for a snowmobile that will cater best to the type of riding you will be doing.
 Be sure to do your research.
 Snow Goer magazine annually selects sleds they think will stand out for the way they serve their intended buyers.
-Use lists like these to best determine what will suit your riding needs.
+Use lists like these to determine what will suit your riding needs and help you choose a snowmobile.

 How much are you willing to spend?